 The 50% Rule

-This is a reasonable starting point, but it's not the whole picture.
+The 50% rule is a reasonable starting point, not the whole picture.
 A $400 repair on a 2-year-old $1,200 refrigerator is a very different situation from a $400 repair on a 14-year-old $1,200 refrigerator.
 The rule needs to be applied alongside appliance age.

 Expected Appliance Lifespans